Skip to main content

 From that date, they will not be able to apply the deduction for habitual residence in the construction modality.

-However, those taxpayers who have completed the works and legally acquired ownership of the home, before said period, may continue to take the deduction for the amounts paid during the year intended for the acquisition of their habitual home.
+However, those taxpayers who have completed the works and legally acquired ownership of the home before this deadline may continue to claim the deduction for the amounts paid in the year for the acquisition of their habitual residence.